General Registration Guidelines (Undergraduate)

 All students who have applied for May 2019 Graduation may not register for Fall 2019 unless the student's degree application is denied or otherwise cancelled with their Dean.

 When attempting to register for a course via WEBREG or IN-PERSON, students may receive informative messages indicating the course was not added to the student's schedule due to a course restriction.

-Students should review the Schedule of Classes to verify the presence of various "Notes" associated with the course to determine if restrictions have been set and how to obtain permission for the course.
+Students should review the Schedule of Classes to verify the presence of various "Notes" associated with the course (or section) to determine if restrictions have been applied and how to obtain permission for the course (or section).

 NOTE: that registration for courses offered at NJIT are generally restricted to In-Person registration.
 See the details regarding NJIT EXCHANGE REGISTRATION below.

 The following course restrictions will need approval by the student's Dean, Academic or Departmental Advisor and if approval is granted the registration process will be handled by the Registrar's Office.

 - "Maximum credits": Undergraduate student are limited to 19 credits per semester.